Gluten-free naan bread is the perfect accompaniment to a good curry. It’s also great as some dipping bread to go with delicious homemade dips.

 As I mentioned above, there is plenty of dishes that you can have with this bread.
-For example, I love to have it with some slow cooked curries or even some tasty dips.
+For example, I love to have it with some slow-cooked curries or even some tasty dips.
 The choice is totally up to you.

 Make sure you keep any leftover naan as it is perfect the next day.
 You can even prepare it a day ahead and reheat when you need it.
 With that said, it’s best cooked nice and fresh.
+Any longer than a day and the naan bread will become quite hard and inedible.

 You can find the written recipe right below, and it will take you through all the steps to making this incredibly tasty naan bread.